 If you plan to adopt a child from foster care, you’ll be required to undergo an adoption home study, just as families who are going through a private adoption do.
 This will include a documentation stage, a home inspection, and interviews with each member of your household.

-To learn more about Iowa’s adoption requirements or to start the Iowa adoption process, please call 1-800-ADOPTION to speak with a social worker.
+To start the Iowa adoption process with our agency, please call 1-800-ADOPTION to speak with a social worker.